merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 ## Scrutinizing MAGs with various methods

 <blockquote markdown="1">
-_Even though MAGs are powerful tools to discover unknown and unusual things, usually, when you see that a MAG is unusual, you can assume that it is contaminated._
+_Even though metagenome-assembled genomes key to discover unusual things, usually, when you see a MAG that is unusual, your first assumption should be that it is due to contamination._

 <div class="blockquote-author">Alon Shaiber</div>
 </blockquote>

-In this section we discuss how we use various methods (phylogenomics, pangenomics, ANI, taxonomy of genes and genomes, or basically anything we can put our hands on) to identify contaminated MAGs.
+In this section we discuss how we use various methods, such as phylogenomics, pangenomics, average nucleotide identity (ANI), taxonomy of genes and genomes, and anything else we can put our hands on to try to identify contamination in MAGs.

-### Blasting HMM hits of single copy core genes
+### Blasting HMM hits of single-copy core genes

 One step we often take when working on MAGs is to export the amino-acid sequences of all the _Campbell et al._ HMM hits and blast these on the NCBI nr database.